Russ716/otyov/README.md

 You can add more prompts and choices to expand the game's storyline or modify existing ones to suit your narrative.

-## Contributing

-Contributions are welcome!
-If you'd like to enhance the game or fix any issues, please fork the repository and create a pull request with your changes.

-## License

-This project is licensed under the [MIT License](LICENSE).

----

 Enjoy playing OTYOV and exploring the life of a vampire character across the centuries!
-If you have any questions or feedback, feel free to [contact the project maintainer](mailto:youremail@example.com).